 As time goes on we’ll be able to evaluate brands in the NFT market just like we do traditional stocks.
 Although though there’s plenty of financial metrics available and advanced tracking tools covering the NFT market, I don’t think even a year’s worth of historical data is enough to make confident prognostications about a project’s future.

 When I think about performance it’s a combination of financial data, fulfillment of roadmap promises, and how the project is received by the market on a quarterly basis.

 In this piece, I mostly only focused on PFP projects and just considered some of the most popular ones.
 Those are the ones that are widely considered blue chips already, but there are others, especially in categories like 1/1 art and photography.
 Then there’s the rest of the market and the projects that are seriously debated over “blue chip status.”

 In short, I left a lot out.

-To return to my original thesis (or lack thereof) that the space is so young that truly conferring “blue chip” status to any project is premature.
+To return to my original thesis (or lack thereof) that the space is so young that truly conferring “blue chip” moniker to any project is premature.

 But the idea that blue chips will emerge in this market appears correct.

 Investors desire to find a future blue chip as early as possible is a valid investment goal.
 What makes it difficult is the overall lack of data we’ve been able to accumulate again due to our collective time in the market.

 I know these factors (among others) will be key to separating the blue chips from the projects that don’t make it. #NGMI